 Challenges posed by emerging digital health

 During the workshop, we highlighted six challenges that emerging digital health pose, each with consequences for patient safety.
 Table 2 summarises the challenges and our theoretical and practical recommendations to address the safety concerns.
-Each is briefly presented below..
+Each is briefly presented below.

 Challenge 1: Difficulty conceptualising threats to patient safety